 - Supporting a student’s learning progression

-- Building understanding of essential skills
+- Building an understanding of essential skills

 - Collecting essential assessment data

-1. Use gamified activities in your classroom
+1. Use gamified interactive activities

 A teacher and student favorite activity is called Time to Climb.
-With this activity, you can assess understanding with a gamified multiple-choice quiz where students can race the to the top of a mountain with their favorite characters.
+With this activity, you can assess understanding with a gamified multiple-choice quiz where students can race to the top of a mountain with their favorite characters.